Sugar Ray Seales: 1972 Olympic results

-Pros
+Professional

 Seales was a contender for the middleweight title during the late '70s and early '80s, winning the regional level USBA and NABF titles in the process.
 In his two most memorable fights, he lost a narrow decision to future middleweight champion Marvin Hagler in July 1974, then drew with Hagler in a rematch three months later.
 After losing to European champion Alan Minter in 1976, Seales remained on the outskirts of contention, until a first-round technical knockout at the hands of Hagler effectively ended his title hopes.

 Retirement

 In 1980, Seales injured his left eye in a fight with Jaime Thomas, and retired due to a serious retinal tear.
 He was subsequently declared legally blind, and was used as a cause célèbre along with Sugar Ray Leonard during the 1980s for those pushing for a ban on boxing.

 Life after boxing

 Years later, doctors operated and restored Seales' vision in his right eye, though he wears glasses.
 Seales later worked as a schoolteacher of autistic students at Lincoln High School in Tacoma for 17 years, retiring in 2004.
 In 2006, he moved to Indianapolis with his wife, and currently teaches at Indy Boxing and Grappling.